StephenRoille/action-f9e67883be/README.md

+# ⚠ NOTE

+    This is a toy project, do not use the action provided.
+    It is only meant to illustrate how to build a GitHub Action from scratch.

 # ReleaserKey

 Tired to manually publish releases!
 Let this action publish releases on push when the commit message contains a given keyword.
 The keywork lookup is case insensitive.